Payfast/whmcs-gateway/README.md

     - In addition to the standard WHMCS configuration settings, **four additional entries are needed**.
 These settings are required for the PayBatch cron job to mark invoices as paid via the WHMCS API:

+      #### Required WHMCS API Role Permissions
+        - The API Credential used by the PayBatch cron job must be assigned to an API Role that includes the following **Allowed API Actions**:
+            - `UpdateInvoice`
+            - `GetTransactions`
+            - `AddInvoicePayment`

       #### WHMCS API Identifier
         - Generated in **WHMCS Admin → System Settings → API Credentials**